JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 ## 10.12.2022
 The notebook has not been updated in a while, because I invested a lot of time in literatur research.
 Image classification can be done by using a SVM.
 Interesting resources are the following: [1](https://medium.com/analytics-vidhya/image-classification-using-machine-learning-support-vector-machine-svm-dc7a0ec92e01), [2](https://nikolasent.github.io/classifier/2017/08/01/Image-classification-using-SVM.html).

+Idea #1 would be to use an SVM approach for creating a set of game addiction vs non game addiction behavior.

+Idea #1.1 would be the following:
-I think it would be a nice idea to use the pretrained network and compare it to the SVM.
+I think it would be a nice idea to use the pretrained network and compare it to the SVR.
 Maybe I can even create a new CNN?

 Also I have been thinking about the research question.
 Im not sure, if comparing the performance of the machine learning models with the performance of humans is a good idea.
-My doubts come from the fact, that the input to f.e. the SVM are ratings made by humans.
+My doubts come from the fact, that the input to f.e. the SVR are ratings made by humans.
 I still think it is a nice idea to compare the performance of several machine learning models with one and another.

 Also:
 How large is the stimuli set?
 Because we need to define a **training set**, **validation set** and **test set**.
 We can split the stimulus set in three parts, if its large enough.